ScilifelabDataCentre/pathogens-portal/content/english/data_types/health_data/vaccines.md

 Please keep in mind that this data differs from the percentages as calculated by FoHM that uses above 16 years of age, but is comparable to the calculations used by other countries, see the information in the 'general summary statistics' section for details.

-**NOTE ON THE GRAPH:** Click on the coloured squares in the legend of the below graph to toggle which datasets are displayed.
+**Note on the graph:** Click on the coloured squares in the legend of the below graph to toggle which datasets are displayed.

 <div class="plot_wrapper mb-3">
   <div class="table-responsive">{{< plotly json="https://blobserver.dckube.scilifelab.se/blob/vaccine_timeseries_pop_barchart.json" height="500px" >}}</div>
 </div>

 ### Administration of vaccinations in each county (län)

 In this section, we explore the levels of vaccination coverage for each of the three doses in each county (län) of Sweden.
 We again use the latest data on the population size for each county from [Statistics Sweden (SCB)](https://www.scb.se/en/finding-statistics/statistics-by-subject-area/population/population-composition/population-statistics/pong/tables-and-graphs/monthly-statistics--the-whole-country/population-statistics-2021/) to calculate the number of each type of dose administered as a percentage of the whole population of that county.
 We take the number of first and second doses administered in that county from the 'Vaccinerade tidsserie' tab of the [data from FoHM](https://fohm.maps.arcgis.com/sharing/rest/content/items/fc749115877443d29c2a49ea9eca77e9/data)).
 Again, please note that the 'raw numbers' related to these doses represent the vaccinations administered to those aged at least 16.
 As of December 2021, there is no directly comparable 'raw numbers' data available for the third 'booster' dose.
 However, data is available on the total number of individuals aged 18+ that have received each dose in each county (see 'Totalt' values in the Dos 3 per åldersgrupp tab of the [data from FoHM](https://fohm.maps.arcgis.com/sharing/rest/content/items/fc749115877443d29c2a49ea9eca77e9/data)).
 We have therefore made use of these values to calculate the percentage of the population that have received the third dose.